onelizard/Teletape/README.md

 # Teletape - Telegram news feed

-This library is designed to add a news feed to your Telegram.
+This script is designed to add a news feed to your Telegram.

 ## My idea